-I had selected Sydney for two reasons: One, I wanted an older dog and felt that I should therefore take whatever name it came with.
+I had selected Sydney for two reasons: I wanted an older dog and felt that I therefore should take whatever name it came with.
 I loved Australia during my time there, so Sydney it was.

 What really sealed it is that I saw myself in her.
 She showed signs of being mistreated, flinching at sudden movements.
 The shelter staff told me it was likely she was abused.
-Her kennel card — which I still have — said the couple who turned her in found her wandering on the street.
-She was surrendered because she jumped fences, they wrote, but I suspect it was because she did not get along with their other dogs: they wanted to spare her the almost certain death attached to a label of aggressive or dangerous.
+Her kennel card said she was found wandering on the street.
+She was surrendered by a couple because she jumped fences, they wrote, but I now suspect it was because she did not get along with their other dogs, and they wanted to spare her the almost certain death attached to a label of aggressive or dangerous.

 When I went to greet her, Sydney was in the cage with a young, lively pit bull.
 Every time I extended my hand to touch her, it would jump in the way.
 After a few attempts, she gave up, took a couple steps back and looked at me from the tops of her eyes, almost rolling them, as if to say, “Do you see what I have to deal with here?”